Ncexce/english-notes/README.md

 ## Branch Instructions

 This is a branch storing my uncompleted documents.
 There may be many wrong stuff in it.
+p.s. the fastest update is this branch.